microsoft/BatchMoveToTeams/README.md

 ## Limitations

-- The script currently does not support the move of Skype onprem users enabled for EV as well as enabling EV capabilities in Teams for moved users.
-This is currently in testing and will be added soon with a new version of the script.
+- The script currently does not support enabling PSTN calling capabilities in Teams (through Calling Plans or Direct Routing) for moved users.
+Adding Calling Plan automatic assignment fuctionality is currently in testing and will be added soon with a new version of the script.
+Direct routing functionality is coming next after that.

+## Description

+The script will process all users from the input CSV file (InputUsersCsv parameter).
+There are 2 main parts of the script:

+1. **Check pre-requisites** before the move (Use SkipAllPrerequisiteChecks parameter to skip this step).
+Below are the conditions that will trigger user to NOT be moved to Teams only (checks are performed in the order below):
+   - User does not exist onprem (onprem Get-CsUser fails)
+   - User is located in a particular OU that should be skipped (if user is in the OU specified in $OuToSkip, the acccount won't be moved to Teams)
+   - User is already in o365
+   - Either LineURI attribute is populated onprem or EnterpriseVoiceEnabled onprem attribute is set to True.
+You can override this by using ForceSkypeEvUsersToTeamsNoEV command line switch.
+   - User is not licensed for Skype and/or Teams in o365
+2. **Move to Teams only**
+   - Users will be moved in parallel batches (works 10-20 times faster than moving users one by one)
+   - Users initially failed to move will be retried 3 times by default

 ## Contributing